jochasinga/referkit-node/README.md

 The token will also be stored in-memory as a static variable in the `Auth` class.

-If you'd like to use the browser's localStorage to store the access token, call `Auth.useLocalStorage()` before logging in.
+If you'd like to use the browser's localStorage to store the access token, set `Auth.useLocalStorage = true` before logging in.

-To log out (invalidate the access token)
+To log out (invalidate the access token):

 ```js